 Water Challenges at Home and Afar

 With over 2,100 watersheds in the contintental U.S., ecosystems and local water issues may seem to be vastly different.
-Imagine life in the high desert of New Mexico versus the temperate rainforest of Portland, Oregon.
+Imagine life in the high desert of New Mexico versus the temperate rainforest of Seattle, Washington.
 Through RiverXchange, students learn that all communities in the world face water quality and water quantity challenges, but that these challenges are of varying degrees.
 For example, should a community that receives over 40″ of precipitation per year need to conserve water?
 Should a community that receives less than 10″ of precipitation per year need to worry about water pollution?
 RiverXchange helps students and teachers understand how different – yet similar – these challenges are, and that demand on natural resources drives much of local political decision making process.